haywirelabs/hwl/resumes/resumeTech.md

 _Responsibilities_

-* One of a two person team covering global Technical Support and Systems Administration from India to San Francisco
+* One of a two person team covering global technical support and systems administration from India to San Francisco
 * Frequent travel plus 24/7/365 phone support
 * Responsible for day-to-day IT systems availability and maintenance worldwide, purchasing and vendor management
 * Setup new office sites
-* Corporate Intranet development, administration and management
+* Corporate intranet development, administration and management
-* Create hardware infrastructure design specifications, purchase, implementation and maintenance
+* Create hardware infrastructure design specifications, purchase, implementation, and maintenance
-* Proactive problem solving and time sensitive resolution
+* Proactive problem solving and time-sensitive resolution

 _Achievements_